aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/120_application_on_boarding/020_workload/010-deploy-workloads.md

 The 'create-deployment-webstore' application will become visible after a few minutes.
 :::

-You can navigate to the ArgoCD dashboard> Applications> bootstrap to see Workload specific ArgoCD application i.e. create-deployment-webstore.
+You can navigate to the Argo CD dashboard> Applications> bootstrap to see Workload specific Argo CD application i.e. create-deployment-webstore.

 ![Create Deployment Webstore](/static/images/create-deployment-webstore.png)

-If you click on create-deployment-webstore then you will see dev specific ArgoCD Application i.e create-deployment-dev-webstore.
+If you click on create-deployment-webstore then you will see dev specific Argo CD Application i.e create-deployment-dev-webstore.
 This is the application you added in this chapter.
-This applicationset is ready to create ArgoCD Application for workload/webstore/\*/dev folders.
+This applicationset is ready to create Argo CD Application for workload/webstore/\*/dev folders.
 It has not deployed any application as there is no code in the application repository yet.

 ![Webstore Workload Folders](/static/images/create-deployment-dev-webstore.png)